OnlyJ22/StudyToWGU/CS 109/Ch8.md

 * **Arrays.toString()**: Converts array to a string for display
 * **Arrays.binarySearch()**: Searches for a value in a **sorted** array
-* **Partial Sort**: Sorting only a portion of an array by range Here is your content reformatted into your consistent instructional style — using a **single titled section**, structured `####` subheadings, code formatting, step-by-step explanations, and a clear summary and key terms list.
+* **Partial Sort**: Sorting only a portion of an array by range

----

 ### Section 7: Bubble Sort in Java